BackDevelopers/backdevelopers-stackbit/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: inset
+    title: >-
-    title: we can develop professional landing page with free hosting
+      we can develop professional landing page with free hosting on cheapest price
     text: |
       Wordpress, Html, Jamstack and React
     badge: